-BIOGRAPHY: Mr. Simonelli has served as Chairman of the Board of Directors of the Company since October 2017, and as a Director and as Chief Executive Officer of the Company since July 2017.
-Before joining the Company in July 2017, Mr. Simonelli was the Senior Vice President, GE and President and Chief Executive Officer, GE Oil & Gas from October 2013 to July 2017.
+Lorenzo Simonelli has been the Chairman of the Board of Directors of the Company since October 2017, and a Director, President and Chief Executive Officer of the Company since July 2017.
+Before joining the Company in July 2017, Mr. Simonelli was Senior Vice President, GE and President and Chief Executive Officer, GE Oil & Gas from October 2013 to July 2017.
 Before joining GE Oil & Gas, he was the President and Chief Executive Officer of GE Transportation from July 2008 to October 2013.
 Mr. Simonelli joined GE in 1994 and held various finance and leadership roles from 1994 to 2008.